 - How to Set Up a LoRaWAN Gateway with Raspberry Pi

-Recap: What is LoRa & LoRaWAN?
+What is LR & LoRaWAN?

-Together, LoRa & LoRaWAN allow long-range, low-power applications to be built for IoT, enabling wireless transmission over distances of up to 15km!
+Together, LR & LoRaWAN allow long-range, low-power applications to be built for IoT, enabling wireless transmission over distances of up to 15km!
 Among other benefits and features shown below, they are also suitable for a wide range of applications; indoors and outdoors.

 What are LoRaWAN Gateways & Nodes?